Rivaldo Costa

 Rivaldo Costa Amaral Filho, or simply Rivaldo Costa (born May 8, 1978), is a retired Brazilian footballer who played as a forward.

 Club career

-Rivaldo Costa is a typical 'journeyman', having played for several clubs in his career, most notably Deportivo de La Coruña of Spain, where he played for the "B" side in the Segunda División B.
+Rivaldo Costa is a typical 'journeyman', having played for at least a dozen clubs in his career, most notably Deportivo de La Coruña of Spain, where he played for the "B" side in the Segunda División B.

 Brazil

 As a youth player with Botafogo F.R., Rivaldo Costa was the 1995 Campeonato Carioca de Juniores (Rio de Janeiro Youth Championship) top goalscorer, and won the 1998 Campeonato Carioca de Juniores.

 Rivaldo Costa joined Araçatuba (São Paulo) in 1999, where he had his first taste of first team football.

 Europe

 In 2000, Rivaldo Costa was signed by Deportivo de La Coruña to play for their "B" team in the Segunda División B. His two-year stay was unsuccessful though, as Deportivo "B" finished last in the table, and were relegated to the Tercera División in 2001.

 He played for Portuguese Segunda Divisão side Rio Ave and Italian Serie C2/B side F.C.
 Forlì, before moving to Saudi Arabia to play for Al Taawon in late 2002.